-I live in rural New Zealand in Charleston which is on the West Coast of the South Island.
+I live in rural New Zealand in a small town called Charleston, which is on the West Coast of the South Island.

 I never thought what we have achieved in the few years would even be possible.

 We grow our own veggies, chickens and broody hens.
 We have baby chicks.
 We have a cat and a dog and a kid who all love being out here in the bush.

 The past 5 years have been a massive learning curve.

 Living in New Zealand, personal development, working from home and being a business owner are topics that I am going to cover here on this blog.

 I first went overseas in 1997 as an exchange student in Japan for a year.